-Customer AI, as part of Intelligent Services enables you to generate custom propensity scores without having to worry about machine learning.
+Customer AI, as part of AI/ML Services enables you to generate custom propensity scores without having to worry about machine learning.

 In the Platform UI, select Services in the left navigation.
 The Services browser appears and displays all available services at your disposal.
 In the container for Customer AI, select Open.